libxsmm/libxsmm/README.md

 ```

 ## Service Functions
-For convenient operation of the library and to ease integration there are a number of routines are available, which do not exactly belong to the core functionality of LIBXSMM (SMM or DNN domain).
-These routines are nevertheless part of the API, and users are encouraged to rely on these routines.
+For convenient operation of the library and to ease integration, a number of service routines are available.
+They do not exactly belong to the core functionality of LIBXSMM (SMM or DNN domain), but users are encouraged to rely on these routines of the API.
 There are two categories: (1)&#160;routines which are available for C and Fortran, and (2)&#160;routines which are only available with the C interface.

+### Getting and Setting the Target Architecture
-There are ID based and string based functions to query the code path (as determined by the CPUID), or to set the code path regardless of the CPUID features.
-The latter may degrade performance (if a lower set of instruction set extensions is requested), which can be still useful for studying the performance impact.
-There is no additional check implemented if an unsupported set of instructions set extensions is requested, and JIT generated code may be executed right away (unknown instruction exception).
+There are ID based and string based functions to query the code path (as determined by the CPUID), or to set the code path regardless of the presented CPUID features.
+The latter may degrade performance (if a lower set of instruction set extensions is requested), which can be still useful for studying the performance impact of different instruction set extensions.
 This functionality is available for the C and Fortran interface, and there is an environment variable which corresponds to `libxsmm_set_target_arch` (LIBXSMM_TARGET).
+**NOTE**: There is no additional check performed if an unsupported instruction set extension is requested, and incompatible JIT-generated code may be executed (unknown instruction signaled).

 ```C
 int libxsmm_get_target_archid(void);